 Watch (and dance, if you know how to) some salsa

-> I was born with two left feet and I`m honestly a terrible dancer, but the sounds of the salsa being played live are kind of impossible to resist, even for me.
-A lot of restaurants and bars showcase live music, mostly on the weekends but you can still find many that also have live bands on weekdays.
-The new bohemian and trendy neighborhood of Getsemaní offers a lot of options for that, but you can also find some bar around Plaza San Diego and Plaza de los Coches, inside the city walls.
+I was born with two left feet, and honestly, don`t be fooled by my BRazilian blood – I`m a terrible dancer, but the sounds of the salsa being played live are kind of impossible to resist, even for me.
+A lot of restaurants and bars showcase live music, mostly on the weekends, but you can still find many that also have live bands on weekdays.
+The new bohemian and trendy neighborhood of Getsemaní offers a lot of options for that, but you can also find some bars around Plaza San Diego and Plaza de los Coches, inside the city walls.
 So put on your dance shoes and let yourself be taken by the rhythm!

-> Cuba 1940, where the musicians play on top of a small swimming pool and you can sit around it with your feet inside the water!
+Cuba 1940, where the musicians play on top of a small swimming pool and you can sit around it with your feet inside the water!

 Visit the modern all-white neighborhood of Boca Grande